- TOP

 Remove the cap and label from plastic PET bottles, then rinse them out and crush them flat before disposal.
 Please note, however, that plastic bottles that contained oil, cosmetics or paint are not collected as recyclable resources.
 Please dispose of bottles and cans that are extremely soiled or damaged as non-burnable trash; soiled or damaged plastic PET bottles should be disposed of as burnable trash.

 Please use spray cans and gas cylinders completely before disposal.
 Spray paint cans are not collected as recyclable resources.
 Use them completely and dispose of them as nonburnable trash.
 Separate bottles, cans, plastic PET bottles, spray cans, and gas cassettes according to type and place them in separate transparent or semitransparent bags so that the contents can be seen.
 Place fluorescent lights in the box they came in or wrap them in paper to prevent them from breaking, and dispose of them together.
+Lightly rinse plastics, remove any grime, and place them in transparent bags so that the contents are visible before putting them out for collection.
+Non-washable plastics are to be disposed of as burnable waste.

 Items that are not collected by the Waste Collection Office

-① Toxic items, hazardous items and items with offensive smells (such as petroleum, photographic chemicals and car batteries)
+1. Toxic items, hazardous items and items with offensive smells (such as petroleum, photographic chemicals and car batteries)

-② Automobiles, motorcycles, tires and pianos (collection company referral service available)
+2. Automobiles, motorcycles, tires and pianos (collection company referral service available)

 Large-sized trash

-Large-sized Waste Reception Center
+Large-Sized Waste Reception Center

 Recycling